andrewjlee0/PSVRT/README.md

-This repository contains code to recreate the connectedness judgement test used in the paper: Kim, Ricci and Serre (2018): Not-So-CLEVR: Learning same-different relations strains feedforward neural networks.
+This repository contains code to run experiments used in the paper: Kim, Ricci and Serre (2018): Not-So-CLEVR: Learning same-different relations strains feedforward neural networks.